vivek-vishwanath/CircuitSim/README.md

 CircuitSim v1.9.2b
 ==================

-NOTE: The CS 2110 fork of CircuitSim is not compatible with upstream CircuitSim jars, nor the version used in CS 2200.
-If you're looking to download CircuitSim, either use the version provided by the CS 2110 Docker container or the jar downloadable from Canvas.
+NOTE: The CS 2110 fork of CircuitSim is not compatible with [upstream CircuitSim][1] jars, nor the version used in CS 2200.
+If you're a CS 2110 student looking to download CircuitSim, use the jar provided on Canvas.

 Basic circuit simulator with many built-in components.
 Check out `src/com/ra4king/circuitsim/simulator/components` for examples of how Components are written.
 Their GUI counterparts are in `src/com/ra4king/circuitsim/gui/peers`.